gwagner/valewood.org/site/content/blog/how-to-ssh-into-a-k8s-pod.md

 This Dockerfile will build a container image that includes only the my-app binary, without any other packages or dependencies.

-If the base of the container you are running is “scratch” then you will not have a shell installed on that container unless you explicitly add one as part of the build process.
+If the base of the container you are running is "scratch" then you will not have a shell installed on that container unless you explicitly add one as part of the build process.

 ### Missing Shell or Command Language Interpreter